 Do I need to take hours in the summer, and if so, what do I take and for how many hours?

 We do not have summer assistantships, so students are not expected to be enrolled full-time during summer.
 However, if you have started a thesis or dissertation, you do need to be continuously enrolled.
 If you have completed 6 hours of Thesis I, then you register for 2 hours of Thesis II during the summer.
 If you started Thesis I and only completed 3 hours in spring, then you need to register for 3 hours of Thesis I in the summer.
 If you completed your 30 hours of Dissertation I requirements in Fall and Spring (i.e., 15 in the fall and 15 in the spring), then you take 15 hours of Dissertation II in the summer.
 If Dissertation I is started in spring (for 15 hours), then you must continue to take Dissertation I in the summer (for 15 hours).

 These are the university requirements.
 There may be other circumstances in which a student is required to take a certain number of hours in summer (e.g., a certain financial aid agreement).
 It is the student’s responsibility to ensure that they are meeting the conditions of their enrolment.

 Theses & Dissertations

 All students are responsible for meeting the university deadlines for graduation (e.g., the deadline for defending a thesis in order to graduate in a given semester).
 Please check these deadlines prior to setting a defense date with your advisor and/or the graduate coordinator.

-See the Graduate Handbook for further details.
+See the Graduate Handbook on the Forms & Resources page for further details.

 How many members are required for an M.A. thesis committee?